OnlyloveSY/libgameref/README.md

 Head Only C ++ - based game server or client is an efficient table reading tool, he static reflection to the structure of the various fields

+- If you want to use it, just include the following files

+- `libref.hpp`

+- `table_ref.h`

 # 2.API function docs